 Important Update from the Neuberger: In light of the spread of COVID-19 (Coronavirus) in our community and abroad, UJA is consulting with Toronto Public Health and taking reasonable precautions to protect the health of our community, public, volunteers and staff.
 This extends to all those involved in our programming and travel tours.

-The Neuberger is excited to announce the 2020 Study Tour for Holocaust Educators!
-The 2020 Study Tour is a unique educational program that brings teachers, teacher candidates and faculty to sites of Jewish memory in Austria and Poland.
+The Neuberger's signature Study Tour is a unique educational program that brings teachers, teacher candidates and faculty to sites of Jewish memory in Austria and Poland.
 It is an intense, rigorous program that combines academic with reflective and experiential modes of learning.

 The program is limited to 24 teacher participants and is led by professional Holocaust educators and, where possible, a Holocaust survivor.
 Past study tours have taken place in 2005, 2008, 2010, 2013 and 2016.